 Information for Staff

 It is crucial at this time that we all observe the social distancing guidelines, in everything that we do, if we are to reduce the risk of the spread of the coronavirus.
-Please see the joint statement issued today by the Presidents of the Universities and Institutes of Technology (https://www.dcu.ie/news/news/2020/Mar/Message-Students-Presidents-of-Irish-Universities-and-Institutes-of-Technology)
+Please see the joint statement issued in March by the Presidents of the Universities and Institutes of Technology (https://www.dcu.ie/news/news/2020/Mar/Message-Students-Presidents-of-Irish-Universities-and-Institutes-of-Technology)

 Safe Zone App - Check-in